fin-cli/handbook/commands/media/fix-orientation.md

 ### EXAMPLES

     # Fix orientation for all images.
-    $ wp media fix-orientation
+    $ fin media fix-orientation
     1/3 Fixing orientation for "Landscape_4" (ID 62).
     2/3 Fixing orientation for "Landscape_3" (ID 61).
     3/3 Fixing orientation for "Landscape_2" (ID 60).
     Success: Fixed 3 of 3 images.

     # Fix orientation dry run.
-    $ wp media fix-orientation 63 --dry-run
+    $ fin media fix-orientation 63 --dry-run
     1/1 "Portrait_6" (ID 63) will be affected.
     Success: 1 of 1 image will be affected.

     # Fix orientation for specific images.
-    $ wp media fix-orientation 63
+    $ fin media fix-orientation 63
     1/1 Fixing orientation for "Portrait_6" (ID 63).
     Success: Fixed 1 of 1 images.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|